askrella/whatsapp-chatgpt/README.md

 ## Usage

-To use the bot, simply send a message to the whatsapp number with the `!gpt` command followed by your prompt.
+To use the bot, simply send a message with `!gpt` command followed by your prompt.
 For example:

+`!gpt What is the meaning of life?`

+The bot only responds to messages that are received by you, not sent.

 ## Used libraries
 - https://github.com/pedroslopez/whatsapp-web.js